How To Deal With The Aftermath Of Holiday Weight Gain

 It's time to get back on track after Christmas and New Year's daybreak.
 Though it won't be as easy as it may seem due to post-vacation syndrome, you need ample motivation to convince yourself to start getting active again.

 Begin by walking at least 30 minutes a day or start hitting the gym.
-Just be careful since covid19 especially the Omicron variant is looming around.
+Just be mindful not to overtrain or overexertion.
+It takes time, don't do it all at once.
+Have patience.

 2. Drink plenty of water